THE LATEST EUROPEAN RIVER BOAT RATINGS

 We love the concept of Scenic “Sundowners”, cocktail parties held in lovely surroundings ashore.
 Scenic Enrich is a program of cultural immersion that comes at no additional cost.
 ScenicFreeChoice is, as the name implies, a series of complimentary tours available in each port.
 In fact, Scenic is truly inclusive and there are no tours in the Scenic Program that require additional expenditures.

 Many US agents are unfamiliar with Scenic.
 They are a tad difficult to work with and this may turn off some travel consultants.
 Others may not be recommending Scenic, when they should, because the line has not yet penetrated the better consortium groups and an agent selling Scenic will not receive the appropriate booking credit.
 But Scenic is on a mission, make no mistake about it, to engage and conquer the US market.
-Those who count them out would be foolish – the boats and on-board product are that good.
-They have steadily risen in our ratings.
+Those who count them out would be foolish – the boats and onboard products are that good.

 To properly understand Scenic it might be interesting for you to visit our sister site, www.luxurycruiseratings.com You will notice that the top-rated cruise ship in the world is now the Europa 2 which belongs to Hapag-Lloyd.
 Few Americans, even sophisticated world travelers, know about this ship.
 The fact that the vast majority of guests are German is generally not seen as a marketing plus.
 Americans are often intimidated to sail with other nationalities.
 Scenic may be a victim of this narrow-minded view.
 But those guests who have sailed Scenic, tell us that the most outstanding characteristic of the line is the presence of the Aussies.
 That tends to make for a convivial atmosphere from start to finish.